 Posts by Bates News

-Lene Vestergaard Hau, a Danish physicist who stunned the global scientific community by slowing the speed of light in a Harvard University research laboratory, will discuss her work at 8 p.m.
-Thursday, Jan.
-13, in Room 204, Carnegie Science, Bates College.
+Lene Vestergaard Hau, a Danish physicist who stunned the global scientific community by slowing the speed of light in a Harvard University research laboratory, will discuss her work at 4 p.m.
+Sunday, March 26, in Chase Hall Lounge, Bates College.
 The public is invited to attend without charge.

 Ruth Hubbard, Richard Lewontin and Philip Reilly, scientists from the Human Genome Project, will discuss the medical, social, legal and ethical implications of their research at 7:30 p.m., Thursday, March 23, in the Edmund S. Muskie Archives, Bates College.
 The public is invited to attend the Muskie Millennial Series lecture free of charge.

 During a visit to Bates College, acclaimed Chinese author He Liyi will read from his autobiographical works at 4:10 p.m.
 Tuesday, March 14, in Hirasawa Lounge of Chase Hall and show a slide presentation of his native Yunnan province at 4:10 p.m.
 Thursday, March 16, in the Keck Classroom, G52, of Pettengill Hall.
 The public is invited to attend both of these events free of charge.

 Chilean activist, poet and musician Leonel Lienlaf will discuss “Poesia Mapuche de la Oralidad a la Escritura/Mapuche Poetry from Spoken to Written” at 7 p.m.
 Monday, March 20, in the Benjamin Mays Center on the Bates College Campus.